You are at the top of the page

 Highlighting the castle's role in this pivotal moment of history

 In 1771, Benjamin Franklin visited Hillsborough Castle to meet Wills Hill, Secretary of State for the Colonies and 1st Earl of Hillsborough.
 Hillsborough Castle, as the location of their meeting, is sometimes wryly described as the birthplace of America.
-This year, Hillsborough Castle will mark 250 years since America declared independence from Britain by celebrating the castle's role in this pivotal moment in history.
+This year, Hillsborough Castle will mark 250 years since America declared independence from Britain by highlighting the castle's role in this pivotal moment in history.

 The Benjamin Franklin Dining Room